pananton/busrpc-spec/busrpc.md

 ### General algorithm

 Call endpoint is created using the following algorithm (note, that creating result endpoint from the call endpoint is trivial):
 1. Fill `<namespace>`, `<class>` and `<method>` components with the namespace, class and method names correspondingly.
-Note, that this components may contain only alphanumeric symbols or underscore, thus do not require additional encoding.
+Note, that this components may contain only alphanumeric symbols and underscores, thus do not require additional encoding.
-2. Encode `ObjectId` structure as specified by [structure encoding](#encoding) rules and append result to the endpoint.
+2. Encode [`ObjectId`](#objectid) structure as specified by [structure encoding](#structure-encoding) rules and append result to the endpoint.
-3. For each observable parameter in the ascending order of their [field numbers](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers), encode the parameter as specified by [field encoding](#field-encoding) rules and append it to the endpoint.
+3. For each [observable parameter](#observable-parameters) in the ascending order of their [field numbers](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers), encode the parameter as specified by [field encoding](#field-encoding) rules and append it to the endpoint.
 4. Append `<eof>` reserved word.

 ### Field encoding